Ennahda: Political positions

 When in January 2012, Hamas leadership arrived for another visit to Tunisia, people at the airport were heard shouting "Kill the Jews."
 Tunisian Jews said Ennahda leadership was slow to condemn the shouting.

-Ahmed Ibrahim of the Tunisian Pole Democratique Moderniste political bloc complained to a foreign journalist that Ennahda appears "soft" on television, "but in the mosques, it is completely different.
+Ahmed Ibrahim of the Tunisian Democratic Modernist Pole political bloc complained to a foreign journalist that Ennahda appears "soft" on television, "but in the mosques, it is completely different.
 Some of them are calling for jihad".
 The general manager of Al Arabiya wrote an editorial expressing the opinion that Ennahda is fundamentally a conservative Islamist party with a moderate leadership.
 Ennahda has been described as a mixed bag with moderate top layers and a base defined by "a distinctly fundamentalist tilt".

 Although the party has expressed support for women's rights and equality of civil rights between men and women, the party chose to place only two women at first position out of 33 regional lists for the Tunisian Constituent Assembly.
 Ghannouchi noted that women have not held any de facto leadership positions under Ben Ali's governments and that it is a reality that only a few women are currently suited to leadership posts.

 The party is more moderate in urbanized areas such as Tunis, where secular and socially liberal beliefs predominate.
 However, Ennahda's compromises and abandoning of political Islam has made their core supporters lose faith in them.
 Perhaps as a result, in 2018, the party declared that it would vote down a bill that would end gender discrimination and implement inheritance equality between men and women, justifying its position because the bill proposed by the Tunisian president Beji Caid Essebsi is against the Quran and the beliefs of Tunisian people.
 The position sparked outrage among Tunisian progressives and liberals who accused the party of lying about its embrace of democracy, and turning back to its Islamic radical origins.

 According to a 2020 study, members of parliament in the Ennahda movement who had lived abroad in secular democracies had more liberal voting records than their counterparts who had only lived in Tunisia.